kpatto/hello-world/README.md

 # hello-world
 My first repository

-\nTrying to close this issue I made for myself.
+Trying to close this issue I made for myself.